Clifton Hill

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Clifton Hill suburb has a top percentile national income ranking.
-The median assessed income is $72,186 and the average income stands at $108,712.
+AreaSearch's latest data for postcode level ATO financial year 2023 shows Clifton Hill suburb has top percentile national incomes.
+Median income is $72,186 and average income stands at $108,712.
 This contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $78,141 (median) and $117,681 (average) as of September 2025.
-From the 2021 Census, household, family, and personal incomes all rank highly in Clifton Hill, between the 94th and 96th percentiles nationally.
-The earnings profile shows that 34.5% of the population (2,186 individuals) fall within the $4000+ income range, differing from the broader area where the $1,500 - 2,999 category predominates at 32.8%.
-A substantial proportion of high earners (47.2% above $3,000/week) indicates strong economic capacity throughout the suburb.
-Housing accounts for 14.9% of income, with residents ranking within the 94th percentile for disposable income.
+Based on 8.25% Wage Price Index growth since financial year 2023, current estimates for Clifton Hill are approximately $78,141 (median) and $117,681 (average) as of September 2025.
+The 2021 Census shows household, family, and personal incomes in Clifton Hill rank between the 94th and 96th percentiles nationally.
+Income distribution reveals 34.5% of residents earn $4000+, differing from broader area where $1,500 - 2,999 category predominates at 32.8%.
+High earners make up 47.2% above $3,000/week, indicating strong economic capacity.
+Housing accounts for 14.9% of income and residents rank within the 94th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income